paulio11/P3-Hangman-Python-Terminal-Game/README.md

 ### Other
 - [GitHub](https://github.com/)
-    - Used to store files, changes, and host the page.
+    - Used to store files, changes, and host page assets.
 - [GitPod](https://www.gitpod.io/)
     - Used to write, comment code, and commit to GitHub.
 - [Code Institute Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template)